agile8118/prime-generator-cpp/README.md

 ## Notes

 Ensure that your machine is properly setup for C++ development.
 The `gmp.sh` script takes care of GMP, but you need to have other tools like CMake and Make installed as well.
+Running `sudo apt install m4 cmake autoconf automake libtool` on Linux should get all these tools installed.

 ##### Unable to Build & Link GMP

-On Linux, the `./run.sh` file may not be able to properly setup the library.
+On Linux, the `./gmp.sh` file may not be able to properly setup the library.
 If that's the case, install GMP like this:

 ```
 sudo apt install libgmp-dev